felixblaschke/storeosaurus/readme.md

 #### write()

 Use `write()` to modify the data in your store by supplying a function.
-This function gets the store data passed as argument:
+This function gets the store data passed as argument.

 ```ts
 await store.write(data => data.myValue = 42);